BLACK GIRLS SURF!

 Let's support them on their mission!
-Financially (click here for their fundraiser), by spreading the word, act and surf more consciously overall.
+Financially (click here for their fundraiser), by spreading the word, acting and surfing more consciously overall.

-Currently, Rhonda and the Black Girls Surf organization are arranging Worldwide Paddle Outs for a “Solidarity in Surf” a peaceful protest initiative in wake of the murder to George Floyd.
+Currently, Rhonda and the Black Girls Surf organization are arranging worldwide Paddle Outs for a “Solidarity in Surf” peaceful protest initiative in wake of the murder to George Floyd.

 This is a protest for the Black lives lost to police brutality and racism in America and across the globe.

 “Let’s send a message to the next generation that unity is the only way to make a real change."